 This April marked the 48th anniversary of the first Earth Day, and a lot has changed since then.
 Our understanding of our role in shaping ecosystems and climate systems has grown substantially, and progress to mitigate our negative impact on the world has been made.
-Still, there is a lot more work that has to be done to surmount environmental collective action problems and reverse the damage that’s been done to the environment as pointed out by many passionate environmentalists.
-But before we can truly appreciate the significance of environmental concerns it might be useful to question what exactly environmentalism is and why should it matter to us?
+Still, there is a lot more work that has to be done to surmount environmental collective action problems and reverse the damage that’s been done to the environment, as pointed out by many passionate environmentalists.
+But before we can truly appreciate the significance of environmental concerns, it might be useful to question what exactly environmentalism is, and why should it matter to us?

 Environmentalism, broadly speaking, can be viewed as a group of philosophies evaluating our relationship to the variety of natural systems present on our planet – ecosystems, climates, biomes, microbiomes and many others.
-Environmentalisms, or various environmental philosophies attempt to define (or dismantle) the boundaries between humanity and the rest of the planet.
-Given that environmental philosophies center around identifying and defining relationships, many environmental issues can arguably be viewed as ethical issues, as they question what our obligations are to non-human life and to nature itself.
+Environmentalisms, or various environmental philosophies, attempt to define (or dismantle) the boundaries between humanity and the rest of the planet.
+Given that environmental philosophies center around identifying and defining relationships, many environmental issues can arguably be viewed as ethical issues, as they question what our obligations are to non-human life, and to nature itself.

 The value of the environment

 Like most ethical issues, environmental ethics presents us with questions of value.
 The problems that fall under the scope of different environmentalisms ascribe some type of value to the environment and non-human organisms.
-While the complexity of “regular” ethics is nothing to scoff at, the challenges of articulating how to value nature is part of what can make environmental ethics feel less intuitive – at least relative to some of our other ethical concerns.
-This is to some extent because some environmentalisms ask us to move ethics beyond mere anthropocentric concerns.
+While the complexity of “regular” ethics is nothing to scoff at, the challenges of articulating how to value nature are part of what can make environmental ethics feel less intuitive – at least relative to some of our other ethical concerns.
+This is, to some extent, because some environmentalisms ask us to move ethics beyond mere anthropocentric concerns.
 Although a number of environmental issues do have grave implications for human flourishing, and there are environmentalists who are satisfied simply focusing solely on these types of harm, broadly speaking environmentalism has blossomed into an area that’s concerned with much more than human wellbeing.
-In other words, many environmentalisms argue that environmental issues shouldn’t just be of concern to us just because misuse of the environment harms us; the environment is something that can be intrinsically valuable.
+In other words, many environmentalisms argue that environmental issues shouldn’t just be of concern to us because misuse of the environment harms us; the environment itself is something that can be intrinsically valuable.

 How should we value the environment?

-As implied above, environmental philosophies don’t just define our relationship to life on Earth and the planet itself, they also ask us how we should value this relationship and what we should do in light of those values.
+As implied above, environmental philosophies don’t just define our relationship to life on Earth and the planet itself, they also ask us how we should value this relationship, and what we should do in light of those values.
 What kinds of values can we hold that inform our relationship with the environment?
 Let’s talk through this with an example.

 But some of the most interesting anthropocentric values, I think, are the ones that are concerned with harms committed to future generations.
 These essentially ask us what our obligations are to unborn persons.
 Do these potential persons have the right to be born into a world where they won’t have to pay for the costs of plastic pollution?
 A great example of this kind of thinking is reflected in the constitution of the Iroquois Confederacy.
 Within their Great Binding Law, there is a line that says: “Look and listen for the welfare of the whole people and have always in view not only the present but also the coming generations, even those whose faces are yet beneath the surface of the ground — the unborn of the future Nation.”

 What are some philosophies that extend value to more than just humans and animals?
 Perhaps the oldest examples can be found in religion.
 While Western religion, even in its more positive iterations, frames humanity’s relationship with the environment in hierarchical terms, religions like Jainism provide an interesting contrast.
 At the core of Jainism is a type of non-violence so radical to outsiders that its demands are steep.
-So committed are the most devout of Jain monks to the ideals of non-violence that they carry around brushes to remove small organisms from the surfaces where they sit.
+So committed are the most devout of Jain monks to the ideals of non-violence, that they carry around brushes to remove small organisms from the surfaces where they sit.
 This perspective comes from a view of the environment that sees humans as part of, rather than distinct from, other aspects of the environmental world.
-Whereas traditional ethics are about humans choosing to expand their sphere of moral obligations based on relevant criteria, Jainism and other systems like it implicitly assume that humans are embedded in the world in a manner that makes us interdependent and thus indistinguishable from the rest of the world in a cosmic sense.
-This holistic perspective has been embodied in later Western environmental movements like the Deep and Social Ecology movements.
+Whereas traditional ethics are about humans choosing to expand their sphere of moral obligations based on relevant criteria, Jainism and other systems like it implicitly assume that humans are embedded in the world in a manner that makes us interdependent, and thus indistinguishable from the rest of the world in a cosmic sense.
+This holistic perspective has been embodied in later Western environmental movements, like the Deep and Social Ecology movements.
 In future posts, we will hopefully explore each of these topics in more detail.